Before you continue reading, we need to define the difference between upgrading and updating:

 Before you begin reading this guide, please make note of the following.

 You can upgrade from Drupal 6 to Drupal 7.

 To move to Drupal 8, use the new migration process.
 It allows you to migrate from Drupal 6 or Drupal 7 to Drupal 8.
-See Introduction to migrate D6 to D8.
+See Upgrading from Drupal 6 or 7 to Drupal 8.

 Backing Up Your Existing Site

 Regularly backing up your site is considered a best practice.
 A full backup of your site database, core Drupal files, non-core files (e.g. contributed modules, and file upload folders), and directory/file permissions (if running on Linux) is strongly recommended before starting any site upgrade.

 You may also wish to familiarize yourself with restoring your site from a backup prior to starting your upgrade.
 If something should go wrong during your upgrade and you need to restore your site from backup, it is best to be prepared so you can restore your site quickly.
 See [link] for more information on how to back up and restore your site.

 You should also review Copying a live site via command line.

 - Drupal core issue queue (http://drupal.org/project/issues/search/drupal), set component="database update system" and select a version.
 Current 8.x active issues: http://drupal.org/project/issues/search/drupal?&status%5B%5D=1&version%5....
 See also http://drupal.org/project/examples

 - Contributed modules offer information either on the description page or in the issue queue.
 Set the 'Version' filter to '8.x' to find related issues (eg. 'Views') and particularly for modules lacking stable D7 versions, search 'Upgrade D7' to maybe find some info and pointers beyond the dead end.